nicolascuello/Stellar-MADE/README.md

 ### Goals of this project:
 - Establish the formation channels of protoplanetary discs around young stellar objects;
-- Follow disc dynamics and grain growth in order to identify the regions of planetesimal formation;
+- Follow disc dynamics and grain growth to identify the regions of planetesimal formation;
 - Characterise planetary architectures and the resulting exoplanet population.

 [Abstract of the project][about]